I believe that all children deserve to see images of themselves in the products they engage with from an early age.

-I believe that every child should see images of themselves in the products they play with from an early age.
+I believe that every child should see themselves in the products they play with from an early age.
 I felt so strongly about being represented that I

 I made sure that the first doll my daughters had reflected their image.
 I was fortunate enough to find the dolls of my choice in 1984 and again in 1986 when they were born.
 For me, this was necessary as one of their first toys, because they need to develop self-love from the very beginning.

 Fast forward thirty years later, in 2013, I looked for a black doll for my niece’s fifth birthday and could not find what I wanted in London, and had to get one from the US via the Internet.